Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional

-TFWM measurements have not provided a completely satisfactory explanation of the polarization-dependent coherent response.
-Additional information was gained by recording the time evolution of the emission.\cite{Cundiff1,Schneider} However, great enhancements are obtained by explicitly tracking the evolving phase of the TFWM signal along two time axes and then performing a two-dimensional Fourier transform.
-Application of two-dimensional Fourier-transform (2DFT) spectroscopy to semiconductor excitons has separated population from coupling contributions,\cite{Zhang1,Borca,Langbein2} confirmed EID and EIS,\cite{Li} and shown that agreement with theory requires the inclusion of terms beyond Hartree-Fock.\cite{Zhang2}
+TFWM measurements have not resulted in a completely satisfactory explanation of the polarization-dependent coherent response, because of ambiguities associated with competing processes in the coherent response.
+Additional information has been gained by recording the time evolution of the emission.\cite{Cundiff1,Schneider} However, great enhancements are obtained by explicitly tracking the evolving phase of the TFWM signal using either a coherent-control scheme\cite{Breunig,Voss} or two-dimensional Fourier-transform (2DFT) spectroscopy.\cite{Li,Langbein2,Zhang2} The latter results in a two-dimensional spectrum from the Fourier-transform of the phase evolution of the signal along two time dimensions, and has separated the population from coupling contributions,\cite{Li,Langbein2} confirmed EID and EIS,\cite{Li} and shown that agreement with theory requires the inclusion of terms beyond the Hartree-Fock approximation.\cite{Zhang2}

-In this paper, 2DFT spectroscopy is used to separate and isolate the competing excitonic, biexcitonic and many-body processes, which are strongly polarization dependent.
-Exploiting the selection rules definitively demonstrates the suppression of either many-body or biexcitonic effects in the coherent response.
+In this paper, 2DFT spectroscopy is used to separate and isolate the competing intraactions and interactions of the excitons and biexcitons, which are strongly polarization dependent.
+Through a quantitative comparison of the magnitude of 2DFT data and the lineshape in the phase-resolved spectra, the selection rules are exploited to demonstrate the suppression of either many-body or biexcitonic effects in the coherent response.
 Clear indication of the associated contributions are observed in the 2DFT spectra, whereas they had only previously been inferred in TFWM experiments.
-Through a quantitative comparison of the magnitude of 2DFT data and the lineshape in the phase-resolved spectra, the dominance of many-body interactions are observed for most excitation conditions.
-The suppression of many-body interactions lead to comparable exciton and biexciton contribution, where the latter is expected to be responsible for the faster dephasing rates in cross-polarized TFWM experiments.
-Moreover, the strength of the coupling features in 2DFT spectra can be directly related to the QBs in the one-dimensional nonlinear data.
+Many-body interactions are observed for most excitation conditions as strong population and coherent coupling peaks, and as dispersive lineshapes in the real part of the 2DFT spectra.
+When many-body interactions are suppressed however, the exciton and biexciton contributions are similar in strength and the off-diagonal coupling peaks nearly vanish.